Toast

 <script setup lang="ts">

-const isActive = ref(false)
+const active = ref(false)

 </script>